-No more boring “chalk and talk”, didactic theory PowerPoint presentations.
-These should be consigned to history!
+With our approach "chalk and talk" PowerPoint presentations are a thing of the past!
 Instead you want a diverse range of self-starting activities that mean you don't need to be delivering content from the front of the class.
 Used with our free flipped classroom videos you can deliver contemporary, outstanding lessons.

-We actually teach with our resources, and only our resources in comprehensive secondary schools.
+Craig and Dave are real teachers in real classrooms with real students!
+We teach with our resources, and only our resources in secondary schools.
 If it’s good enough for your students, it must be good enough for ours!

-As a result, our resources are adapted and maintained based on real experience in the classroom, from past papers, discussions with the course advisors and our students.
-Good teachers continually reflect, and lesson plans never sit still.
-Continually adapting resources makes them really fit for purpose.
-That is what we do.
+Our resources are adapted and maintained based on real experience in the classroom, past papers, discussions with the course advisors and our students.
+Good teachers continually reflect and adapt resources making them really fit for purpose.
+That is what we do for you.
 We have thought deeply about the pedagogy underpinning our approach.
 Whilst you can use our resources any way you see fit, they have been carefully planned to ensure they meet contemporary expectations of teaching.
 Read more in the "about our pedagogy" section of our website.

 We build coherent but flexible courses.
 You can use as few or as many of our resources as you like.
-They plug and play together building into real lessons.
-Either just AS, just A’level, or GCSE to A’level.
-We think about the big picture of the student learning journey, not just bite-sized independent chunks of learning.
+They plug and play together, building into real lessons.
+Either just AS, just A level, or GCSE to A’level.
+We think about the big picture of the student learning journey.
 We don't provide simple banks of crosswords, wordsearches etc. where you still have to create a meaningful lesson.
-We supply activities with a bigger context backed up by a sound flipped learning contemporary pedagogy, and proven track record of student results and success.
-With Craig'n'Dave, you aren’t just buying resources, you’re buying into a modern way of teaching, and a community of professional development.
+We also don't provide a single online learning platform.
+We supply activities that support, but don't replace the teacher with a proven track record of student results and success.
+With Craig'n'Dave, you aren’t just buying resources, you can also buy into a modern way of teaching, and a community of professional development.